How gut bacteria survive viral attack

 Still from a time-lapse video of growing Pseudomonas aeruginosa biofilm.
 Image credit: Scott Chimileski.

-How bacteria – including infectious ones– coalesce into assemblages called biofilms that help them resist antibiotics, is not well understood.
-Assistant Professor Anna Kuchina invented a technology (microSPLiT) allowing researchers to individually study hundreds of thousands of bacteria in a single experiment.
-The recipient of a promising investigators NIH grant (MIRA), her Lab focuses on closing the gap in our understanding of bacterial biofilms
+How bacteria – including infectious ones – coalesce into assemblages called biofilms that help them resist antibiotics is not well understood.
+Assistant Professor Anna Kuchina invented a technology (microSPLiT) that allows researchers to individually study hundreds of thousands of bacteria in a single experiment.
+The recipient of a promising investigators NIH grant (MIRA), her Lab focuses on closing the gap in our understanding of bacterial biofilms.

 Atomic structural model of bacteriophage T4 in UCSF Chimera software using pdbs of the individual proteins.
 Image credit: Victor Padilla-Sanchez, PhD.
 CC BY-SA 4.0.
 Image has been recolored by ISB.

 Antibiotics – the most common treatment for bacterial infections – deplete many species in the gut microbiome and can lead to resistance.
 Phage therapy, an alternative to antibiotics, relies on viruses called bacteriophages that each target only one type of bacteria.
-To potentially improve phage therapies, the Kuchina Lab is investigating how gut microbiota species defend against bacteriophages attack.
+To potentially improve phage therapies, the Kuchina Lab is investigating how gut microbiota species defend against bacteriophage attacks.

 Lab action shot.
 Photo credit: Scott Eklund / Red Box Pictures.